High Blood Pressure and Smoking

 How Will I Feel When I Quit?

-When you quit smoking, you may crave cigarettes, be irritable, feel very hungry, cough often, get headaches, or have difficulty concentrating.
-These symptoms of withdrawal occur because your body is used to nicotine, the active addicting agent within cigarettes.
+When you quit smoking, you may crave cigarettes, be irritable, feel very hungry, cough often, get headaches, or have trouble concentrating.
+These symptoms of nicotine withdrawal are temporary.
+You won't always feel like that.

-The withdrawal symptoms are only temporary.
-They are strongest when you first quit but will go away within 10 to 14 days.
-Remember that withdrawal symptoms are easier to treat than the major diseases that smoking can cause.
+The withdrawal symptoms are strongest when you first quit and will go away within 10 to 14 days.